3vincent/vue-fix-filename-cases/README.md

 ## Example

 First clone the project from GitHub.
-Go to the installation directory and execute `$ npx vue-rename-lowercase-files {path to vue directory}`, i.e.
+Go to the installation directory and execute `$ npx vue-fix-filename-cases {path to vue directory}`, i.e.

-    $ npx vue-rename-lowercase-files /Users/3vincent/my-vue-app
+    $ npx vue-fix-filename-cases /Users/3vincent/my-vue-app

 This should be done before committing the vue project.